-Notes for Tables 2 and 3
+Notes for Tables 2 and 3 (continued on next page):

 1. Quarterly means at least one sample in each of the periods of January to March, April to June, July to September, and October to December.

 2. When required to sample turbidity twice a month, there must be at least 24 hours between sampling.